MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

 ****************

 In order to set up certain calculations additional input files have to be used.
 The names of these setup files have to be specified in the input file.
-Further information about these input files can be found in the :ref:`setupFiles` section.
+Further information about the individual files can be found in the :ref:`setupFiles` section.

-Moldesctiptor_File
+.. _moldescriptorfileKey:

+Moldesctiptor File
 ==================

 .. admonition:: Key